 Our unique gifts and aspirations are the jewels within us that God intends us to find.
 They lay naked before us the older we get.
 Many people don't even look, afraid of where the discovery might take them.

-They are afraid that it might carry them off, or might even carry them away.
+They are afraid that the passion might carry them off, or might even carry them away.
 Our society creates plenty of distractions from the real task at hand, finally living an authentic life.

 Is it the money?